alemart/speedy-vision/README.md

 ###### .convolve

-`SpeedyPipeline.convolve(kernel: Array<number>, multiplier?: number): SpeedyPipeline`
+`SpeedyPipeline.convolve(kernel: Array<number>, divisor?: number): SpeedyPipeline`

 Performs an image convolution given a `kernel`.
 Currently, Speedy supports 3x3, 5x5 and 7x7 convolution kernels.
 If you have a non-square kernel, pad it with zeroes.

-Optionally, you may specify a `multiplier`: all kernel entries will be multiplied by it.
+Optionally, you may specify a `divisor`: all kernel entries will be divided by it.
+Useful for normalizing the kernel.

 ```js
 // Example: Sharpening an image